ripudamank2/Low-Power-Design-Workshop/README.md

  **No control Signal shall pass from lower order island to a higher order island** example of control signals are : clk, clk_en, rst, pwr_gate, iso_en, scan_en, restore.

+ Disjoint island :
+ 1. Do not send control signals between them
+ 2. Minimize signal interchange between them - it will leads to excess isolation gates.